Robert Garcia (California congressman): Early life

 Robert Julio Garcia was born in Lima, Peru, on December 2, 1977.
 He arrived in the United States with his mother in 1982, at age 5, on Visitors Visas.
-They became undocumented when they overstayed their visas.
-In 1986, through the immigration reform act they applied for Green Cards.
+They became unlawful when they overstayed their visas.
+In 1986, through the Immigration Reform and Control Act, they applied for green cards.

 His mother and aunt worked in many jobs, such as housekeepers, to support the family.
 Garcia graduated from Covina High School in 1995, then attended California State University, Long Beach, where he became president of the Associated Students, was an active member of the Delta Chi fraternity, and graduated with a degree in communication studies.
 During college in his early 20s, Garcia became a United States citizen.

 Garcia continued his education at the University of Southern California where he received a master's degree, and later became a public information officer at Long Beach City College.
 Garcia received his Doctor of Education degree in educational policy from California State University, Long Beach, in 2010.
 He has taught courses in communication and public policy at the University of Southern California, California State University, Long Beach, and Long Beach City College.